isomerpages/moe-bendemeerpri/_about-us/Principal's Message.md

 <tbody>
 <tr>
 <td rowspan="1" colspan="2">
-<p>At Bendemeer, we are committed to building an enabling and caring school
+<p>At Bendemeer, we are deeply committed to nurturing an environment where
-environment where every student feels valued, heard, and supported.
-Our goal is to create a space where students are happy, challenged, and nurtured within a safe and encouraging setting.
-<br>This year, our focus is encapsulated in the theme: <em>“BPS Cares, Collaborates and Connects.” </em>Guided
-by the principles of Positive Education, we will continue to emphasise the use of positive language, building strong relationships, and demonstrating kindness and resilience in all that we do.</p>
+both staff and students can thrive — academically, socially and emotionally.
+Central to this is a shared commitment to well-being, where learning and well-being go hand in hand.
+We believe that when individuals feel safe, supported and valued, they are better able to learn, grow and reach their potential.</p>
 </td>
 <td rowspan="1" colspan="2">
 <div class="isomer-image-wrapper">